jackseagrist/Wildfire_Hackathon/index.md

 5. **Key Infrastructure**: Our tool will provide information on critical infrastructure that is prone to higher evacuation time.
 Through our talks with officials, we've identified hospitals, nursing homes, and schools as the areas that require above average evacuation time.

-6. **Addding Defended Space**: Our tool will allow officials to mark defensible space in the event that complete evacuation of all citizens is not feasible.
+6. **Adding Defended Space**: Our tool will allow officials to mark defensible space in the event that complete evacuation of all citizens is not feasible.

 ## Prototype